Providing Feedback Opportunities

 Documentation and Final Product

 Students were also asked to document their experience throughout the project.
 While their final website was the given the majority of the grade weighting, they were also graded on a report outlining their design decisions and reasoning.
 This documentation allowed students to clearly outline the intentions of their website and how their design attempted to meet them.
 Students could use the documentation to increase their grades if they found the technical aspects of the course difficult.

 Examples of completed websites can be found here.
 They were graded on content, media use, design and attention to detail.
 Due to all of the feedback given throughout the project, the websites are incredibly well-made and usable.

-Dr. Dyjur says that student’s really valued all of the feedback and grading that they got throughout the course.
+Dr. Dyjur says that students highly valued all of the feedback and grading that they got throughout the course.
 She has found that anxiety and intimidation in a project-intensive class can be alleviated by assessing and providing feedback to students regularly.
 She saw an increase in student confidence once they started receiving feedback, and found that students thought about and changed areas that were critiqued.

 Providing constant and thorough feedback for students throughout a course is a lot of work for instructors.
-Dyjur says that even in a small class like hers (ranging from 12-22 students), she found giving so much feedback to be very consuming.
+Dyjur says that even in a small class like hers (ranging from 12-22 students), she found giving so much feedback to be very time-consuming.
 At times, she considered cutting out certain assessments, or complete projects, but is glad that she didn’t.
 She says that the results were worth the effort.
-Her students’ were very successful in the course and produced high quality content because of the guidance she gave throughout the semester.
+Her students were very successful in the course and produced high quality content because of the guidance from her and feedback from peers.